jdjakub/phd-thesis/ch-background.md

 In order for the later chapters to make sense, we begin by covering the relevant background concepts and research.
 This chapter is organised by themes because each one emerges as a reaction to the previous:

 * To start with, this thesis is about building programming systems.
 In order for this to make sense, we first need to introduce "programming systems" and explain how the concept is related to that of a programming language.
+We will distinguish the general concepts of *state* and *change* in programming systems and cover three important paradigms: Batch Mode, Unix, and Interactive.
+* Then we will be able to define *self-sustainability*, *notational freedom* and *explicit structure* as properties of programming systems.
-* Then, we will examine the COLA system design which exhibits *self-sustainability*, but whose *notational freedom* is limited to *syntactic* freedom.
+* We can then examine the COLA system design which exhibits self-sustainability, but whose *notational freedom* is limited to *syntactic* freedom and which relies on implicit structure.
 * Furthermore, the way that a COLA is *bootstrapped* is in terms of batch-mode language transformations, and we explain why we see this as a related limitation.
 * These concerns straightforwardly point to an unexplored opportunity which constitutes the contribution of this thesis.
-* Finally, we suggest reasons why such a thing has not already been tried and why the Two Properties are so rare.
+We discuss how the Three Properties feed into each other and hence why it makes sense to study them together.
+We close with a summary of what the thesis contribution is.

-## Programming Systems vs Languages
+# Programming Systems vs Languages
 Many forms of software have been developed to enable programming.
 The classic form consists of a *programming language*, a text editor to enter source code, and a compiler to turn it into an executable program.
 Instances of this form are differentiated by the syntax and semantics of the language, along with the implementation techniques in the compiler or runtime environment.
 Since the advent of graphical user interfaces (GUIs), programming languages can be found embedded within graphical environments that increasingly define how programmers work with the language---for instance, by directly supporting debugging or refactoring.
 Beyond this, the rise of GUIs also permits diverse visual forms of programming, including visual languages and GUI-based end-user programming tools.

 The classic essay by Gabriel\ \cite{PLrev} distinguishes the *languages* and *systems* paradigms in programming research.
 The topic of this thesis, and many of the examples we will use to illustrate concepts, rely on understanding this distinction and only make sense within the systems paradigm.